 Notes

-- Spring Rolls are best eaten fresh.
-You can refrigerate and eat them for the next meal but I don’t recommend eating them as leftovers the next day at all.
-So roll your wrappers accordingly.
-They are amazing as party finger food.
-It’s a sure way to impress your guests if you bring a full platter or homemade fresh spring rolls to share!
+- Spring rolls are best eaten fresh.
+You can refrigerate them and eat them for the next meal, but I don’t recommend eating them as leftovers the next day.
+So, roll your wrappers accordingly.

 - If using raw shrimp, boil a pot of water with 1 tablespoon of salt, with enough water to cover the shrimp.
-Add the raw shrimp and cook for 3-5 minutes.
-Turn off the heat and drain the water in a colander, let cool and slice the shrimp in half lengthwise.
+Devein the shrimp, add the raw shrimp, and cook for 3-4 minutes.
+Turn off the heat, drain the water in a colander, let it cool, and slice the shrimp in half lengthwise.

 - Prep Time: 20